Akhilesh Yadav leading in Karhal | Politics

 - India

-Samajwadi Party president Akhilesh Yadav maintained his lead from Karhal constituency of Uttar Pradesh on Thursday, according to latest poll trends.
-Yadav secured 29,708 votes so far while his nearest rival Union Minister SP Singh Baghel got 10,763 votes, according to the Election Commission.
+Samajwadi Party president Akhilesh Yadav maintained a comfortable lead from Karhal constituency of Uttar Pradesh on Thursday, according to latest poll trends.
+Yadav had secured 48,379 votes so far while his nearest rival Union Minister SP Singh Baghel got 19,243 votes, according to the Election Commission.

 Karhal seat is considered as a stronghold of the SP.
-Yadav has so far got 69.57 per cent votes while Baghel got 25.21 per cent votes.
+Yadav has so far got 67.15 per cent votes while Baghel got 26.71 per cent votes.
+Akhilesh, who is MP from Azamgarh, is contesting the assembly election for the first time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)